4dboard/Proxy-yxorP/docs/classes/Twig/NodeVisitor/AbstractNodeVisitor.md

 | `$node` | **\Twig\Node\Node** |  |
 | `$env` | **\Twig\Environment** |  |

 **Return Value:**

-The modified node or null if the node must be removed
+The modified node or null if the node must be removed yxorP::get('REQUEST')

-***

-***
-> Automatically generated from source code comments on 2022-06-25 using [phpDocumentor](http://www.phpdoc.org/) and [saggre/phpdocumentor-markdown](https://github.com/Saggre/phpDocumentor-markdown)